FCE Speaking

 A lady in an expensive shoe store shopping for a pair of high-heel shoesA teenage girl standing between racks of clothing in a second-hand store, hunting for a bargain

 Candidate A: In the left picture, a lady is in what looks like a very expensive shop.
 She is deciding on the particular style and colour of shoes to buy.
 The right photo shows us a teenage girl going through a rack of clothes in what seems to be a thrift shop.
-The main difference between the two situations is the amount of money the person is willing to spend; one is ready to pay extra for the brand and prestige, while the other probably wants to save money on the purchase.
+The main difference between the two settings is the amount of money the person is willing to spend; one is ready to pay extra for the brand and prestige, while the other probably wants to save money on the purchase.

 The girl in the right picture is likely to have a more difficult time as she has to find something that suits her taste and won’t break the bank.
 The person in the right picture seems to find shopping to be yet another fun activity, a way to spend her time.